mmuszynska/patronage2018_zadania/README.md

 5. Copy path where -driver.exe are installed
 6. On an 'Environment variables' window click 'New' under 'System variables' and set path (if path already exists, then click 'Edit')

-It's possible to put a location of -driver.exe files manually:
+It's possible to put a location of -driver.exe files manually, e.g.:

 ```java
 System.setProperty("webdriver.gecko.driver", "C:\\bin\\geckodriver.exe");